darklordgrep/Mapbits/README.md

 Mapbits is a family of plugins that add functionality to the APEX map region.
 Currently available plugins include:

 - **Mapbits Drawing Controls** adds point, line, and/or polygon drawing tools to the APEX native map region.
 Drawing geometry is stored in a collection in GeoJSON format.
 A developer can write processes to initialize the drawing geometry from the database, as well as write geometry back to the database.
+If geolocation is enabled and available in the browser, then a user can click a tool button to create and modify geometries based on the user's location.
 - **Mapbits Geocoder** is a dynamic action that calculates a coordinate for an address defined in page items using the [Nominatim](https://nominatim.org/) geocoding service.
 It then sets the point geometry of the associated Mapbits Drawing Controls plugin. to this coordinate.
 - **Mapbits Layer WMS** adds support for OGC Web Map Service (WMS) layers.